This article will discuss the bones, joints, and ligaments of the female pelvis.

 Hip bone contains a deep cut to receive the head of the femur.
 This is termed as acetabulum.
 On the lower border, 2 curves are formed.
 One extends from the posterior inferior iliac spine called the greater sciatic notch, the other lies between the ischial spine & ischial tuberosity are a lesser sciatic notch.

 (2) THE SACRUM

-It is a wedge-shaped bone consisting of five fused vertebra.
-The upper border of the sacral vertebra just forwards is sacral promontory.
-The anterior surface of sacrum is concavely referred to as hollow of sacrum.
+It is a wedge-shaped bone consisting of five fused vertebrae.
+The upper border of the sacral vertebra just forwards is a sacral promontory.
+The anterior surface of the sacrum is concavely referred to as the hollow of the sacrum.
 Laterally extends into sacral ala or wing.
-4 pair of holes or foramina pierce the sacrum through these nerves from cauda equina emerges to pelvis organ.
+4 pairs of holes or foramina pierce the sacrum through these nerves from cauda equina emerges to pelvis organ.
 The posterior surface is rough to receive an attachment of muscles.

 (3) THE COCCYX

 It is a vestigial tail, consist of 4 fused vertebra, forming a small triangular bone.

 - One symphysis pubis – Is formed at the junction of 2 pubic bones, which are united by a pad of cartilage.